folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 This is aggregated by stripes-loader much in the way of our present system, and handled asynchronously so that its code is split and only sent to the browser upon visiting that route.

-### Describe how local state is owned by the module, and different components access it in different CRUDdy capacities, as React’s own component-local state disappears when the components go away.
+XXX Describe how local state is owned by the module, and different components access it in different CRUDdy capacities, as React’s own component-local state disappears when the components go away.
 Note that all state presently lives in one namespace, and that we need to have Stripes disambiguate not only by component, but by component *instance*.

-# Components
+## Components

 All the components are local, i.e.. part of this module.
 Things like the brief item display are short and straightforward and it is cleaner to design a brief item component over again to fit the part of the UI you're using it for than to try to have some one-size-fits all brief item that we reuse in disparate locations.
 However something like the autocompleting search-box will likely subclass or have a child component from within our component library or even a standalone stripes-searchbox repo.

 Overdues and Fines are omitted from this overview, as they are implemented in essentially the same way as Holds and Loans.

-## Patrons
+### Patrons

 The root component, used when the **/patrons** route is in the URL.